‘Star Trek’ actress Nichelle Nichols dies at 89, son says

 After her time on “Star Trek,” Nichols went on to become a spokesperson for NASA, where she “helped recruit and inspire a new generation of fearless astronauts,” her website reads.

 Her advocacy was impactful for some.
-Frederick Gregory, now 81, told the Associated Press he once saw an advertisement in which Nichols said “I want you to apply for the NASA program.”
+Formerly a NASA deputy administrator, Frederick Gregory, now 81, told the Associated Press he once saw an advertisement in which Nichols said “I want you to apply for the NASA program.”

 “She was talking to me,” he recounted.
 The U.S. Air Force pilot would apply and later become the first African American shuttle pilot.